Office of Special Education

 Some positions may require additional credentials or a background check to verify your identity.

 89 Washington Avenue, OHRM, Room 528 EB

-Notes on ApplyingAPPLICATION: Qualified candidates should send a resume and letter of interest by September 28, 2018 to email@example.com (email submissions are preferred).
-You must include the Box number (P12-1838/40625) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+Notes on ApplyingAPPLICATION: Applications will be reviewed on an ongoing basis until the position is filled.
+Qualified candidates should send a resume and letter of interest to firstname.lastname@example.org (email submissions are preferred).
+You must include the Box number (P12-2037/48101) of the position in the subject line of your email and cover letter to ensure receipt of your application.